arizvisa/ida-minsc/docs/static/install.rst

 ------------------------------------------------------------

-To install the plugin in this manner, the contents of the repository must be cloned or extracted into IDA's user directory.
-The repository is located at the referenced github url [:ref:`1<install-clone-references>`].
+To install the plugin in this manner, the contents of the repository must be cloned or extracted into the IDA user directory.
+The repository to be cloned can be located at the referenced URL  on GitHub [:ref:`1<install-clone-references>`].
 On the Windows platform, IDA Pro's user directory can be typically found at the "``%APPDATA%/Roaming/Hex-Rays/IDA Pro``" directory whereas on Linux or MacOS the path to this directory can be found at "``$HOME/.idapro``" [:ref:`2<install-clone-references>`].
-If the user is not sure of the path that IDA's user directory is located at, they can simply execute the following at the IDAPython prompt to output the correct path:
+If the user is not sure where the path of the IDA user directory is located at, they can simply execute the following at the IDAPython prompt to output the correct path:

 .. code-block:: python